-The method of stem cell therapy is unique, in that it uses the patient’s own stem cells to take the place of withering cells, while regenerating damaged tissues and reducing pain.
-Stem cells are gathered from the patient’s bone marrow or fat tissues via surgical procedure.
+The method of stem cell therapy is unique in that it uses the patient’s own stem cells to take the place of withering cells while regenerating damaged tissues and reducing pain.
+Stem cells are gathered from the patient’s bone marrow or fat tissues via a surgical procedure.
 The cells are spun in a centrifuge in a laboratory to become isolated, then injected into the site that requires healing.
 Our doctor will likely collect stem cells and administer them directly to the area in pain that same day to ensure the most effective results possible.

 With all this being said, some patients may wonder if stem cell therapy is right for them.
 Depending on your health and diagnosis, stem cell treatments may be able to benefit your health in a truly positive way.
-Here our doctor has answered several questions that patients may ask, when deciding whether to try this treatment approach:
+Here our doctor has answered several questions that patients may ask when deciding whether to try this treatment approach:

 What conditions can stem cell therapy treat?

 If you are unsure whether your condition could benefit from stem cell therapy, you may want to consult with a doctor about your options.
-You may be able to find more information about the effectiveness of stem cell therapy in patients with your similar injury or condition.
+You may be able to find more information about the effectiveness of stem cell therapy in patients with a similar injury or condition.
 You may have several questions about the procedure and the research behind it.
-While research is still being conducted in laboratories and medical facilities across the globe, there are certain conditions that stem cell treatments have shown to be helpful for, including the following:
+While research is still being conducted in laboratories and medical facilities across the globe, certain conditions stem cell treatments have shown to be helpful for, including the following: